Getting started with the analyze-deployment-tooling repository

 file toi2analyzeMinimal.tar.gz

-, then copy it to theanalyze-deployment-tooling/pre-reqs
+, and then copy it to theanalyze-deployment-tooling/pre-reqs

 directory.